drumpt/drumpt.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

 ---

-I am a **machine learning researcher** at [AITRICS](http://en.aitrics.com/?redirect=no), a healthcare AI startup in South Korea, where I am completing my **alternative military service** working with Prof. [Eunho Yang](https://mli.kaist.ac.kr/people/).
-Before joining AITRICS, I earned my master’s degree in **artificial intelligence** from [KAIST](https://www.kaist.ac.kr/kr/) where I was fortunate to be guided by Prof. Eunho Yang.
-I also completed my bachelor’s degree in **computer science** and **mathematics** at KAIST.
+I am a **machine learning researcher** at [AITRICS](http://en.aitrics.com/?redirect=no), a healthcare AI startup in South Korea, where I am fulfilling my **alternative military service** under Prof. [Eunho Yang](https://mli.kaist.ac.kr/people/).
+Prior to joining AITRICS, I earned my master’s degree in **artificial intelligence** from [KAIST](https://kaist.ac.kr/en/), where I was also advised by Prof. Eunho Yang.
+I completed my bachelor’s degree in **computer science** and **mathematics** at KAIST.
+I am open to **research collaborations worldwide, including remote positions**.
+If you are interested in my work, please feel free to reach out!

-My long-term research goal is to **enhance the out-of-distribution generalization capability of machine learning models, thereby creating trustworthy AI systems that can be reliably deployed in new environments**.
-This goal is multidimensional, encompassing ensuring robustness under data distribution shifts (**domain adaptation and generalization**), handling unseen labels (**zero-shot learning**), and managing unseen tasks (**meta-learning**).
-To this end, during my master’s program, I focused on **test-time adaptation to distribution shifts across various tasks**, such as 3D point cloud classification, zero-shot classification of vision-language models, automatic speech recognition, and tabular/time series classification.
-These experiences also **enabled myself to adapt quickly to new modalities and tasks, leading to my interest in multimodal learning**.
+My long-term research objective is to **enhance the out-of-distribution generalization capability of machine learning models, thereby creating trustworthy AI systems that can be reliably deployed in new environments**.
+This goal is multifaceted, encompassing ensuring robustness under distribution shifts (**domain adaptation and generalization**), handling unseen labels (**zero-shot learning**), and managing unseen tasks (**cross-task generalization**).
+To this end, during my master’s program, I focused on **test-time adaptation to distribution shifts across various tasks**, including 3D point cloud classification, zero-shot transfer of vision-language models, automatic speech recognition, tabular learning, and time series classification.
+These experiences have also **enabled myself to quickly adapt to new modalities and tasks**.

-Currently, at AITRICS, my research primarily aims to **enhance the generalizability of early prediction models for severe diseases**.
-I am also interested in **parameter- and data-efficient adaptation of foundation models**, such as **diffusion models** and **multimodal large language models**, to downstream tasks.
-To achieve these goals, I focus on **developing practical algorithms that are either empirically well-motivated or theoretically provable**.
-Additionally, I am deeply interested in **providing theoretical insights into machine learning models** through the lens of probabilistic (**Bayesian inference**) and statistical (**generalization bounds**) frameworks.
+At AITRICS, my research centers on **improving the generalizability, robustness, and explainability of early prediction models for severity clinical outcomes** such as cardiac arrests, in-hospital mortality.
+I am also interested in **parameter- and data-efficient adaptation of deep generative models**, such as **diffusion models** and **large multimodal models**, to downstream tasks.
+To achieve these goals, I focus on **developing practical algorithms that are empirically well-grounded or theoretically provable**.
+Additionally, I am keen on **providing theoretical insights into machine learning models** through the lens of probabilistic (**Bayesian inference**) and statistical (**generalization bounds**) frameworks.